Operation Alpha Centauri: Vital artillery support

-This destroyed the 1986 Cuban and FAPLA offensive against UNITA and showed the tremendous destructive force that lay within one battery of G5s.
-Owing to the long range and the accuracy with which the G5 could fire and the effect of the ammunition, authority was forced upon the enemy.

 The battery of G-5s became known as the Ghost Battery, because they couldn't be found by the opposition.
 As a result of the daylight activities of the MiG-23 jet fighters employed by the Cubans, artillery fire missions could only be executed at night.
 As it was the first time that the G5s were used operationally, there was great cause for concern that the MiGs would spot them.
 The spotter planes flew over the G5 battery every day, but it must have looked like a dummy shelter.
 The MiGs were continuously in the air trying to locate the G5s and bombed the surrounding area at random in the hope of hitting the artillery.

 The closest the bombs ever got to the battery of G5s was to hit the shelter the G5s stayed at for three days, only two hours after the G5s were moved to a new shelter.
-The battery of G5s struggled for weeks to retreat out of Angola, because of Migs and enemy spotter planes being in the air all the time.

 This operation proved to the SADF that survival was possible despite an unfavourable air situation.
-As a result of the enemy's air superiority, great attention was given to passive defensive measures such as camouflage, track discipline and the concealment of movement.
+As a result of the FAPLA air superiority, great attention was given to passive defensive measures such as camouflage, track discipline and the concealment of movement.

-Special techniques of concealment were practised beforehand which prevented the enemy from detecting the artillery.
+Special techniques of concealment were practised beforehand which prevented FAPLA from detecting the artillery.
 Before the operation was undertaken, these techniques of concealment were also tested under conditions similar to those that the artillery would experience during the operation.
-Another factor in favour of the artillery was the unprofessional manner in which the enemy employed its air force.
+Another factor in favour of the artillery was the unprofessional manner in which FAPLA employed its air force.
 The MiG fighters mostly flew at very high altitudes, making observation very difficult for the pilots.
 The apparent reason for this was to avoid being shot down by UNITA's Stinger anti-aircraft missiles.
 In addition, owing to the dryness of the season, the many bush fires in the area created a lot of dust and smoke in the air.
 During this operation, approximately 2 500 multiple rocket launcher projectiles and approximately 4 500 G5 projectiles were used.